-TAMPA, Fla. — A couple claiming that the defective construction of their home allowed for water infiltration and mold growth that led to the death of their daughter can amend their allegations that the home builder violated the Florida Building Code and engaged in fraud, a federal judge in Florida ruled March 17 in granting in part the builder’s motion to dismiss (Rohan B. Goldson, et al. v.
+TAMPA, Fla. — A couple can amend a lawsuit claiming that defects in the construction of their home allowed for mold growth that led to the death of their daughter to include the general contractor who built the home, a federal judge in Florida ruled March 28 (Rohan B. Goldson, et al. v.
 KB Home, et al., No. 17-cv-340-T-24 AEP, M.D.
 Fla.).